Check our COVID-19 Guide for updates on Library services and resources.

 Disability Resources collaborates with faculty to achieve our shared goals of inclusion and full accessibility.
-Here are some links to resources for working with, and understanding, students with disabilities:
+Here are some resources for working with, and understanding, students with disabilities.

-The From Where I Sit video series, produced by California State University, has information for working with and understanding students with disabilities.
+From Where I Sit, a video series produced by California State University, has information for working with and understanding students with disabilities.

 Many students who access Disability Resources are referred by a faculty member.

-If you think a student may have a disability, Disability Resources recommends the following process:
+If you think a student may have a disability, Disability Resources recommends these steps:

-The Freedom of Information and Protection of Privacy Act (FOIP) guides RDC's confidentiality and consent policies.
-Faculty are reminded that the Disability Resources team cannot discuss private or confidential information with faculty or staff unless the student has given consent and the information is required to provide accommodations to that student.
+The Freedom of Information and Protection of Privacy (FOIP) Act guides RDC's confidentiality and consent policies.
+Faculty are reminded that the Disability Resources team cannot discuss a student's private or confidential information unless the student has given consent and the information is required to provide accommodations to that student.

 Access+ is a multi-use online portal that combines many of the functions of Disability Resources and Testing Services into one easy-to-use tool.
 It streamlines the processes used by each department and serves as a central location for students and faculty to manage accommodations, testing, and other resources.

-Navigate to Access+ here or paste this URL https://accommodations.rdc.ab.ca/clockwork2/custom/misc/home.aspx into a web browser.
-We recommend that you save this page as a bookmark.
+Navigate to Access+ here or paste this URL https://accommodations.rdc.ab.ca/clockwork2/user/instructor/default.aspx into a web browser.
+We recommend that you bookmark this page.

 Step 1: View Accommodation letters